GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

 ---
-title: Falcon API on App Engine Standard Environment
+title: Firebase Auth on your App Engine Pyhton Application
-description: Learn how to build a Falcon API in the Google App Engine standard environment.
+description: Learn how to authenticate API requests using Firebase Auth on App Engine
 author: archelogos
-tags: App Engine, Python, Falcon, API
+tags: App Engine, Python, Falcon, API, Firebase, Auth, JWT
 date_published: 2017-04-27
 ---
 This tutorial shows how to build a Python API with [Falcon][falcon].